DavidAnson/markdownlint/README.md

 ### Config

-The `options.config` configuration object is simple and can be loaded as JSON in many cases.
-To take advantage of shared configuration where one file `extends` another, the following functions are useful.
+The `options.config` configuration object is simple and can be stored in a file for readability and easy reuse.
+The `readConfig` and `readConfigSync` functions load configuration settings and support the `extends` keyword for referencing other files (see above).

+By default, configuration files are parsed as JSON (and named `.markdownlint.json`).
+Custom parsers can be provided to handle other formats like JSONC, YAML, and TOML.

 Asynchronous interface: